 Recently, the extraction waste products have been used as a biofuel in Spain, with olive pomace, vine shoots, olive leaves, and agricultural remains acting as its primary fuel.

-For the very best Moroccan extra virgin olive oil, visit us today.
+For the very best Moroccan extra virgin olive oil, try today.